AlienatedSoftware/Forth_Mielstone_AI_shop/README.md

 NFTs that are avalibile for users to purchase and sell else where.
 Known as 'mintable', which is referred to as avalibile to flip for profits.

 - **Prints** <br>
 Prints of such NFTs, not as exclusive as it is made from paper.
-For site purposes and lack of products, the developer re-used some of the NFT data to act as prints also, so not as well presented.
+For site purposes and lack of product fixtures, the developer re-used some of the NFT data to act as prints also, so not as well presented.

 ## Design